FIGARO: Generating Symbolic Music with Fine-Grained Artistic Control: Subjective Evaluation

 \section{Subjective Evaluation}

-The study includes 7569 comparisons by 691 participants, each averaging 11 answers.
+The listening study includes 7569 comparisons by 691 participants, each averaging 11 answers.
 In each comparison, participants were presented with two different samples and were asked to indicate, which of the two they preferred.
 For the following ranking test, samples were chosen uniformly at random from two different generative models, the pair of which again was chosen at random.
 In this setup, we treat real samples as one possible model, for which we simply sample the test distribution.
-For the other models, we generate samples as described for the conditional generation task (Section~\ref{sec:conditional_generation}).
+For the other models, we generate samples as described for the style transfer experiment (Section~\ref{sec:conditional_generation}).
+Screenshots from the study are presented in Figure~\ref{fig:screenshots}.

 We apply the Wilcoxon signed-rank test to the results in order to establish a ranking of the different models.
 FIGARO beats each baseline except ground truth with a win rate of more than $60\%$ and a $p$-value of less than $10^{-7}$.
 Out of all methods, FIGARO also has the highest win rate against real samples with a win rate of $39.3\%$, which is a $6\%$ advantage over the next best method.
 Rankings and corresponding $p$-values are reported in Table~\ref{tab:wilcoxon_test}.